 During 2014, 2013 and 2012, we amended our senior secured credit facility to extend the maturity, expand the revolver availability and reduce the interest rate spreads.
 In 2012 and 2011, we issued new Senior Unsecured Notes and Senior Secured Notes primarily to refinance outstanding bank debt.
 As a result of these financing transactions, we extended the average maturities of our debt by over six years.
-The average remaining maturity is 5.8 years as of July 2, 2015.
-As of July 2, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
-The remaining 36% of our borrowings bear interest at variable rates and as such, our net income and earnings per share could fluctuate with interest rate fluctuations related to our borrowings.
+The weighted average remaining maturity is 5.5 years as of October 1, 2015.
+As of October 1, 2015, approximately 64% of our total borrowings bear interest at fixed rates.
+The remaining 36% of our borrowings bear interest at variable rates and as such, our net income and earnings per share could fluctuate with market interest rate fluctuations that could increase the interest paid on our borrowings.
 Refer to Note 5-Borrowings to the unaudited Condensed Consolidated Financial Statements in Item 1 of this Form 10-Q for more information regarding the Company's borrowings.

 Due primarily to the decrease in our national advertising revenue in 2014, our cash flow available for the payment of dividends (NCM LLC's Adjusted OIBDA, less capital expenditures, interest expense, distributions to NCM LLC's founding members, income taxes, tax receivable agreement payments to NCM LLC's founding members and plus certain cash items) was less than our regular dividend payment in 2014 (\$0.88 per share).
 The \$4.7 million deficit was funded by NCM, Inc.'s cash and marketable securities balances.
-As of July 2, 2015, these balances totaled \$63.7 million.
-While we anticipate over time that our revenue growth will result in cash flow available for dividends in excess of our regular dividend payments and believe that our cash and marketable securities balances could continue to fund deficits similar to 2014 for the foreseeable future, our Board of Directors will evaluate continued deficits as one of the factors when declaring dividends in the future.
+As of October 1, 2015, these balances totaled \$80.5 million.
+We anticipate that over time our revenue growth will result in cash flow available for dividends in excess of our regular dividend payments.
+However, should there be any continued quarterly deficits, we believe that our cash and marketable securities balances could continue to fund deficits similar to 2014 for the foreseeable future.
+Our Board of Directors will evaluate the potential for continued deficits as one of the factors when declaring dividends in the future.

-Our short-term marketable securities balance decreased \$5.6 million, from \$21.7 million as of January 1, 2015 to \$16.1 million as of July 2, 2015 and our long-term marketable securities balance decreased by \$4.0 million, from \$45.5 million as of January 1, 2015 to \$41.5 million as of July 2, 2015.
-The decrease in short-term and long-term marketable securities was due primarily to the Company converting securities into cash primarily related to its seasonal cash needs to fund its dividend payments and payments associated with the tax receivable agreement with NCM LLC's founding members.
+Our short-term marketable securities balance decreased \$8.2 million, from \$21.7 million as of January 1, 2015 to \$13.5 million as of October 1, 2015 and our long-term marketable securities balance decreased by \$1.2 million, from \$45.5 million as of January 1, 2015 to \$44.3 million as of October 1, 2015.
+The decrease in short-term and long-term marketable securities was primarily a timing difference due to the Company converting securities into cash to be used for its seasonal cash needs to fund its working capital, dividend payments and payments associated with the tax receivable agreement with NCM LLC's founding members.